Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 There are three other branches: Cannes, Menton and Monaco |

 A bike shop in Nice that rents a large range of bikes and motorbikes.
 Scott and BMC road bikes available.
-Rates are between 26 euros and 75 euros for a day (day rate is cheaper if you have the bike longer).
+Rates start at around 25 euros for a day and go up to about 75 euros (the day rate is cheaper if you have the bike for longer).

 Café du Cycliste, Nice 16, Quai des Docks 0033 967 02 04 17 |